 Pet Peeves about other people's stories on FanFiction.net: 1, not bothering to proofread.
 I'm an ex-teacher, and I expect you to write as well as, or better than, my third graders.
 SPAG (Spelling, Punctuation, And Grammar) is important.
 2, apologizing/bragging about how horrible you are at writing summaries.
 Say what you need to say, then get on to the story.
 3, bragging in the summary how yours is the world's greatest story, especially when it's obvious you don't own a dictionary.
 The best investment I ever made was a used 8th grade grammar book, that I picked up for fifty cents at a thrift store.
 And you can pick up a paperback dictionary for a dollar or two.
 4, posting a story with a good beginning, and never getting around to the middle and the ending.

-Biggest Complaint The four-letter word euphemistically referred to as 'the F-word' is M-rated vocabulary, not T-rated.
+Biggest Complaint The four-letter word euphemistically referred to as 'the F-word' is M-rated vocabulary, not T-rated, and most definitely NOT K or K Plus.

 Thanks It's probably poor 'netiquette to brag, but it amazes and delights me that I have readers on six continents, and that forty of my one hundred and thirty-eight stories are in sixteen communities.
 Spasibo.
 Tapadh leibh.
 Gracias.
 Danke.
 Mahalo.
 Merci.
 Domo arigato.
 Thank you very much for reading my scribblements.
 (But really, would it kill you to review?
 Pretty please?)

-Awards and Nominations I was nominated for FIVE FanQ Award nominations, and won Best She Spies Story with my SS/Supernatural crossover, "Kally."
+Awards and Nominations I was nominated for FIVE FanQ Award nominations in 2013, and won Best She Spies Story with my SS/Supernatural crossover, "Kally."
 (Despite that, it hasn't been reviewed once yet here.)
 My "Those in Darkness," a crossover of Hogan's Heroes/Phineas and Ferb, won the Gold Medal for the Papa Bear Awards for Best Crossover!
 Both stories are posted at this website.
+I was nominated for three FanQ Award nominations in 2014, and won Best Dr. Who Story with my drabble "The Empty Office."
+I was nominated for one FanQ in 2015, Best Supernatural Story, and lost, but I did get an Honorable Mention for Best Threshold Story.

 Illustration: The picture above is Edinburgh Castle.
 I don't own it, either, anymore than I own most of the characters and settings used in these stories.